 For example, let’s say you took out a loan one year ago for $20,000 at 6% interest rate for a loan length of 48 months.
-Your monthly payments on this loan would be $469.70 (you can calculate this payment for yourself with an auto loan calculator).
+Your monthly payments on this loan would be $469.70.
 After 12 months of payments, you decide to refinance your loan.
 If you simply lower your interest rate to, say, 3%, but do not extend your loan term, your new payments would be $449.01.
 While the payments are not much lower, you will pay less for your car in the end.

 Now, let’s say instead of lowering your interest rate, you simply extend your loan term by 12 months.
 In this case, your new payments would be $362.61.
 These payments are over $100 less than your previous loan’s payments; however, in the end, you will pay more for your car because you will pay more interest charges.

 Neither of these scenarios may sound that beneficial.
 But let’s say your auto loan service company matches you with a lender that will refinance your loan such that you lower your interest rate to 3% AND extend your loan term by 12 months.
 For this new loan, your new payments would be $341.75 (versus $469.70 originally) and you would save over $500 in interest charges over the course of your loan!